NilFoundation/crypto3/README.md

     cd boost
     git submodule update --init

-The Boost Multiprecision Library is located in `libs/multiprecision/`.
+The =nil; Foundation's Multiprecision Library is located in `libs/multiprecision/`.

 ### Running tests ###
 First, make sure you are in `libs/multiprecision/test`.